Mathematics and Computer Science

 “Born of [our] primitive urge to seek order in [our] world, mathematics is an ever-evolving language for the study of structure and pattern.
 Grounded in and renewed by physical reality, mathematics rises through sheer intellectual curiosity to levels of abstraction and generality where unexpected, beautiful, and often extremely useful connections and patterns emerge.
 Mathematics is the natural home of both abstract thought and the laws of nature.
 It is at once pure logic and creative art.”
 Essays in Humanistic Mathematics, Alvin White, ed, MAA, 1993

-The Linfield Department of Mathematics and Computer Science maintains an active program preparing students for graduate study in mathematics, data science, or computer science, careers in teaching, and professions in which the critical-thinking skills developed in mathematics and computer science are highly valued.
+The Linfield Department of Mathematics and Computer Science maintains an active program preparing students for graduate study in mathematics, data science, and computer science; careers in teaching; and professions in which the critical-thinking skills developed in mathematics, data science, and computer science are highly valued.
 Individual attention and sound preparation in the foundations of mathematics are key elements in the success of our students.
-The department provides a rich and supportive academic environment fostering a community of learners, including students for whom mathematics or computer science is their primary focus and those for whom mathematics or computer science is crucial for their chosen area of study.
+The department provides a rich and supportive academic environment fostering a community of learners, including students for whom mathematics, data science, or computer science is their primary focus and those for whom it is crucial for their chosen area of study.

 Student Recognition